 Offered in conjunction with Oxford University

-With funds donated in memory of the late Professor Martin Harrison, the University of Oxford has instituted a programme of short-term Fellowships to enable Turkish scholars working in any area of the material and visual culture of Anatolia from the Prehistoric to the Ottoman period to come to the UK and visit Oxford University for a period of research.
-The Fellowship is to support a stay of up to 60 days, and has a maximum value of £1,200.
-Additonally, the British Institute at Ankara will provide a return airfare to London.
+With funds donated in memory of the late Professor Martin Harrison, the University of Oxford has instituted a scheme of short-term Fellowships to enable Turkish scholars to come to the United Kingdom and Oxford for a period of research.
+The Fellowships are open to Turkish citizens resident in Türkiye who are working in any area of the material and visual culture of Anatolia, from the Prehistoric to the Ottoman period.

 Sponsored by the Society for the Promotion of Hellenic Studies.